LesleyD808/soil-pollution-visualization/README.md

-# 🌱 Soil Heavy Metal Pollution Visualization System
+# Soil Heavy Metal Pollution Visualization System 土壤重金属污染可视化系统

 A GIS-based environmental monitoring platform for evaluating and visualizing soil heavy metal pollution.
 This system was developed as part of my undergraduate thesis at Hubei University of Technology and aims to improve the spatial analysis and visualization of soil contamination data in China.

-## 📌 Project Overview
+## Project Overview

 This system integrates environmental data, spatial analysis, and visualization through GIS technologies.
 It supports real-time evaluation of pollution severity using recognized environmental standards and provides an interactive web interface for researchers, administrators, and general users.